-The terms structured and unstructured data are self-explanatory enough when you have a bit of context.
+When comparing structured vs unstructured data, the terms are self-explanatory enough when you have a bit of context.

 Structured data, at a broad level, refers to data that is organized into intentional categories.
 HR departments with database tables on employees’ personal information (date of birth, start date, salary, etc.) are dealing with structured data.
 Think anything that would logically fit into an Excel spreadsheet.